Revisiting Genesis’ Self-Titled 1983 Album

 After engineering 1981's Abacab, Hugh Padgham took over as the group's producer on Genesis.
 He quickly got to work overseeing the band's -- and Phil Collins' -- transformation into mainstream pop stars.
 The album got its reboot name because of this, and also because it was the first group LP to feature a complete set of songs composed by all three members.

 From the prominent use of a drum machine on "Mama" to the Top 10 pop hook of "That's All" to the radio-ready ballad "Taking It All Too Hard," the album aimed squarely at the mainstream.
 And let's not forget the shockingly wrongheaded decision to release a song called "Illegal Alien," which came with a blatantly racist music video.

-Keyboardist Tony Banks, who composed the song’s lyrics, is particularly effective during the extended instrumental passage that links the tracks.
-First, he skitters with a gutsy verve over a metronomic rhythm that seems to enclose the listener; then he helps shape a towering, almost paranoid wall of sound before the song’s theme is reprised.
+Keyboardist Tony Banks, who composed the song's lyrics, is particularly effective during the extended instrumental passage that links the tracks.
+He skitters with a gutsy verve over a metronomic rhythm that seems to enclose the listener and then helps shape a towering, almost paranoid wall of sound before the song's theme is reprised at the end.

 Collins had by then developed into a singer of exceptional range, angrily imploring "sit down, sit down ... sit down!" in the song.
 But more importantly, "Home by the Sea / Second Home by the Sea" retains a distinctive musical character that rounds out the narrative.
 It's all a perfect reflection an era of the band that was definitively drawing to a close.
 But a new one was just beginning.

 See Genesis and Other Rockers in the Top 100 Albums of the '80s